IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 ### 2.3 User Classes and Characteristics
 - **End Users**: Moviegoers and event attendees.
 These users will register, browse events, and book tickets.
 - **Admin Users**: Administrators who manage events, ticket bookings, user information, and resolve queries.
+**Advertisers and Sponsors**:Advertisers and sponsors use the platform to promote their events, products, or services.
+They require tools for ad campaign management, detailed analytics, and access to premium placements.
 - **Support Staff**: Users who handle customer support inquiries related to bookings and events.

 ### 2.4 Operating Environment